AKA how NOT to volunteer abroad

 After reading through articles on where to volunteer abroad, you finally decided where you are going to spend time giving back to the global community.
 Congratulations!
 While you probably already covered the essentials before your travel, take some time to think about the host organization where you will be volunteering and how your actions while there will impact not only their work, but also their work culture.

 Consider not only the country where you will be serving, but also the specific organization.
 Reach out to previous volunteers or current employees to get a better idea of what kind of volunteers thrive, and ask for suggestions on how you can be a stellar volunteer as soon as you get there.
-Then check out the list below to learn more about six habits of international volunteers that drive host organizations crazy, and suggestions on how you can avoid making them yourself.
+Then check out the list below to learn more about undesirable qualities of a volunteer, and suggestions on how you can avoid making them yourself.
 If you keep these in mind, you are sure to have a great volunteer experience, without making anyone go bonkers!
+Trust us—these six habits of international volunteers drive hosts crazy.

 It is your first day at the office and you are excited to meet your colleagues and get started with your volunteer assignment.
 They are excited to meet you, too, and they offer you some tea as a friendly gesture.
 You accept their hospitality by reaching out your left hand to receive the cup.
 If you are volunteering in a predominantly Muslim country, like Morocco, receiving items with your left hand is taboo, since it is considered unclean.
 While your co-workers will give you a break the first few times this sort of thing happens, they will also expect you to pick up on what is considered right and wrong.
-Avoid putting your colleagues in an uncomfortable situation and read up on what’s considered taboo before you go.
+Avoid putting your colleagues in an uncomfortable situation and read up on what’s considered taboo before you go—one of the best qualities of a volunteer is a willingness to humbly learn and adapt.

 Anywhere you go will have a few quirky, subtle cultural norms that can be hard to pick up on unless someone points them out to you or you seek them out beforehand.